codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

         @Override
         public void onCreate() {
             super.onCreate();
-            // [Optional] Power your app with Local Datastore.
-            Parse.enableLocalDatastore(this);
             // set applicationId and server based on the values in the Heroku settings.
             // any network interceptors must be added with the Configuration Builder given this syntax Parse.initialize(new Parse.Configuration.Builder(this)